ShubhrangshuGhosh2000/mat_p2ip_prj/README.md

-# MaTPIP
+# MaTPIP: a deep-learning architecture with eXplainable AI for sequence-driven, feature mixed protein-protein interaction prediction
-This repository contains the code for the paper [MaTPIP: a deep-learning architecture with eXplainable AI for sequence-driven, feature mixed protein-protein interaction prediction](https://doi.org/10.1016/j.cmpb.2023.107955) by Shubhrangshu Ghosh and Pralay Mitra.
+:pushpin: This repository contains the code for the paper [MaTPIP: a deep-learning architecture with eXplainable AI for sequence-driven, feature mixed protein-protein interaction prediction](https://doi.org/10.1016/j.cmpb.2023.107955) by Shubhrangshu Ghosh and Pralay Mitra.

 ### Abstract